 Fostering a high "signal-noise" ratio is an implicit skill, requiring judgment or sophrosyne to distinguish between the wheat and the chaff.
 What is signal at one time may be noise at another and vice versa.
 It will depend upon the task at hand, the context of the moment, and your personal constitution.

-§2.
-So because there is a moral imperative to ignore those volleying barrages of words and sounds at you and block those out for your own sanity, the converse question is what it is to be heard?
+§4.
+So because there is a moral imperative to ignore those volleys and swarms of words and sounds that barrage you everyday, the converse question for the communicator then becomes: what is it to be heard?

-This is a question for Marshall MacLuhan and the realm of media ecology.
+We may first consider this question tangentially through Marshall MacLuhan and the realm of media ecology.

 In earlier times, the reach of one's word was far more constrained than today.